 We goin to KICK DIS UP A NOTCH!

 Martian rockstar who got stranded on earth during a vacation.
 He killed Pip by accident on his way to earth.
 He is eventually promoted to Hecksing's leader after Integra's death.His actions done exclusively in Carl Stevens Universe go on that page.
-This covers himself in both CSU and HUC, as CSU is essentially a spinoff of HUC.
+This covers himself in CSU, HTD, and HUC, as CSU and HTD are essentially spinoffs of HUC.

 Author Avatar: Parodied.
 It's not noticeable at first (wherein he seems to be more like a generic Marty Stu), but then several Author Tracts are added, as well as occasional reveals that he is geeky, seemingly reflecting the typical writter of fan fiction like this.

 Awesome, but Impractical: His skill is only ever useful during the "Card Guy" fight.
 Outside of that, his weapon is essentially a weaker gun.

 Double Standard: According to him, it's okay to add another once-evil woman to a polygamous relationship and redemption, but any once-evil men who attempt the same should be cut in half.
 (Granted, it was Zorin who killed the soldier, not Carl, but this was heavily implied.)

 Fantastic Racism: "Wherewolfs just smok pot and always ALL CAPS there senteses.
 They are suck."

 Fish out of Water: His story arc, in that he's a Martian stranded on Earth.
 And in a more meta sense, his character clashes horribly with everything else in Hellsing.
 And later, he clashes horribly with everything in Steven Universe.

 Green-Skinned Space Charlie Sheen: Very evident in HUC's cover image.
 While it could just be because of the fake-author's lazyness, based on what we know of what Carl is like there is little reason for him to have any really bizarre "alien" features.